 With so many different store-bought options to choose from, it might be hard to resist tossing one of these rainbow-hued spheres into your shopping cart.
-However, conventional bath bombs are mostly just great for enhancing the ambience and moisturizing your skin ever-so-slightly — which you can also achieve with a homemade bath bomb (minus the bad ingredients).
+However, conventional bath bombs are mostly just great for enhancing the ambience and moisturizing your skin ever-so-slightly, which you can also achieve with homemade bath bombs (minus the bad ingredients).

 Though traditional store-bought bath bombs are quite mesmerizing in appearance, you can probably imagine the amount of artificial ingredients that are being used to give them these qualities.
-By putting together your own bath bomb with more natural ingredients, you can rest assured you’re limiting your exposure to harmful substances.
+By making bath bombs from scratch with more natural ingredients, you can rest assured you’re limiting your exposure to harmful substances.

-If you’re not a huge fan of needing to do a major cleanup session after every bath, making your own bath bomb is your best bet.
+If you’re not a huge fan of needing to do a major cleanup session after every bath, DIY bath bombs are your best bet.
 Because homemade bath bombs are colored with food coloring, you don’t have to worry as much about it staining your tub.

-What we love the most about making our own bath bombs is that we get to customize the entire thing — from choosing our favorite colors and scents, to picking the right moisturizing oil to nourish our skin.
+What we love the most about making bath bombs from scratch is that we get to customize the entire thing – from choosing our favorite colors and scents to picking the right moisturizing oil to nourish our skin.

-Citric acid is commonly found in both conventional and DIY bath bombs — and it’s the combination of citric acid and baking soda that gives them their fizziness.
+Citric acid is commonly found in both conventional and DIY bath bombs, and it’s the combination of citric acid and baking soda that gives them their fizziness.
 But even if you don’t have any citric acid on hand, you can still create the perfect bath bomb with a simple DIY recipe that doesn’t require citric acid.
-But first, let’s take a closer look at why you might actually want to opt for a homemade bath bomb without citric acid instead:
+But first, let’s take a closer look at why you might actually want to opt for homemade bath bombs without citric acid instead: